mirzafahad/embedded_c_style_guide/style_guide.md

 #### 1.5 Keywords to Use Frequently
 - Use the `static` keyword for any variables that do not need to be visible outside of the module in which they are declared.
 For example, any global variable declared in __C__ files.
 At the module-level, global variables and functions declared `static` are protected from external use.
 Heavyhanded use of `static` in this way thus decreases coupling between modules.

-- The `const` keyword shall be used:
+- The `const` keyword should be used:
     - To declare variables that should not be changed after initialization.
     - To define fields in a struct that should not be modified (e.g., in a struct overlay for memory-mapped I/O peripheral registers).
     - As a strongly typed alternative to `#define` for numerical constants.